New Castle, Pennsylvania: Primary and secondary

 New Castle Christian Academy on Albert Street between Sumner Avenue and Clen-Moore Boulevard serves students from Pre-K to 9th grade.
 St. Vitus Catholic School on South Jefferson Street and Home Street serves students from Pre-K to 8th grade.

 Post-secondary

 New Castle is primarily served by five post-secondary education facilities: the New Castle Beauty School for cosmetology students in downtown, the New Castle School of Trades for technical trades in Pulaski Township, the Jameson School of Nursing (owned and operated by UPMC Jameson) within the city, and the Lawrence County branch of Butler County Community College, which opened in 2008 in Union Township and serves as a primary community college to Lawrence County.

 Media

 Newspaper

-The city is served by the New Castle News, a newspaper published in the afternoon Monday-Friday.
-On the weekends, the paper publishes the New Castle News Weekend on Saturday mornings.
-The Pittsburgh Post-Gazette, Pittsburgh Tribune-Review, and The Vindicator (Youngstown) also have large distributions in the area.
+The city is served by the New Castle News, a newspaper published daily except for Tuesdays and Sundays.

 Television

 The New Castle area is served by both the Pittsburgh and Youngstown television markets, with regular news coverage in the area from both.
 Despite being considerably closer to Youngstown, New Castle is part of the Pittsburgh designated market area by Nielsen Media Research.
 New Castle was home to the first ABC television affiliate in Western Pennsylvania when FCC channel 45 WKST-TV signed on in 1953, as WTAE-TV in Pittsburgh did not sign on until 1958 and WJET-TV did not sign on in Erie until 1966.
 The station moved its license to Youngstown in 1964, moved to channel 33, and changed its call sign to WYTV.

 NCTV45 is the only YouTube channel that currently operates as an internet-based television station in New Castle.

 The WNWW radio and cable television channel at Westminster College in New Wilmington operates channel 183 on Comcast cable, currently the only television broadcast outlet in Lawrence County.

 In the 1990s, WBGN-TV low-power TV stations were established between Youngstown and Pittsburgh.
 Later, Michael Dell bought the station and moved it to Cranberry Township, Pennsylvania.
 WEPA-CD, a low-power television station (channel 16, virtual 59) licensed to serve, which held the call sign WBGN-LP, WBGN-LD, or WBGN-CD from 1998 to 2014.